Ofey65/prisma-de-newton/README.md

 $ julia my-script.jl
 ```

-Alternatively you can open the julia shell with the command: `julia` and then include your jl file with the function `include`
+Alternatively you can open the julia shell with the command: `julia` and then include your jl file with the `include` function:

 ```
 $ julia